 Fatima Goss Graves, president and CEO of National Women’s Law Center “With this nomination, women’s freedom to make decisions about our own bodies is at stake.
 Judge Kavanaugh voted to allow religious beliefs to override an individual’s right to insurance coverage of birth control.
 He also issued a ruling to allow the government to continue blocking a young immigrant woman from accessing abortion care.
 And it is no small matter that it was after this decision that his name first appeared on Trump’s short list of potential Supreme Court nominees.
 Too much is at stake for the Senate to just allow this nominee to go through.”

-“We have litigated racial discrimination issues at the Supreme Court since 1940, and Judge Brett Kavanaugh’s confirmation could transform that institution in a way that we have never seen before, jeopardizing the progress we have achieved over the last 78 years.
+Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, Inc. “We have litigated racial discrimination issues at the Supreme Court since 1940, and Judge Brett Kavanaugh’s confirmation could transform that institution in a way that we have never seen before, jeopardizing the progress we have achieved over the last 78 years.
 The very integrity of our justice system and the rule of law are at stake—and we cannot afford to approach this nomination as business as usual.
 Senators must critically evaluate Judge Kavanaugh’s record to determine whether he would defend the hard-won rights of African Americans, women and members of the LGBT community or rollback critical civil rights protections.”